slyall/www-darkmere/content/linux.conf.au_guide.md

 time between the last session of the day and when these start to go back to the halls and get changed or cleaned up.
-You will need photo ID in an acceptable form (Passport, Driver's licence/permit, POA card or Keypass) you wish to drink alcohol.
+You will need photo ID in an acceptable form (Passport, Driver's licence/permit, POA card or Keypass) if you wish to drink alcohol.

 ### Speaker's Dinner